-Once there, Russell inspected the ruins and I ventured up near the base of the massive, 70-foot waterfall looking for potential cover photos.
-I wanted to capture the true essence of this grand place and was intent on being extremely picky.
-Elephant’s Head, Hell’s Gate, The Grand Flume, and the Punch Bowl are all icons of the Chasm, as is of course Rainbow Falls but, I wanted more.
-Something different.
+Once there, Russell inspected the ruins while I ventured up near the base of the massive 70-foot waterfall, looking for potential cover photos.
+I wanted to capture the true essence of this grand place, and was intent on being extremely picky.
+Elephant’s Head, Hell’s Gate, The Grand Flume and the Punch Bowl are all icons of the Chasm, as is of course Rainbow Falls, but I wanted more; something different.
 An image the masses don’t see every day.

 This wasn’t about a book cover, it was about sharing the experience.

-I settled in to a spot that faced upriver to the falls, just in front of a tiny waterfall of about four feet that branched off of Horseshoe Falls.
-To the right was the hydro building and to the left was an abutment for the old railroad bridge that once spanned the river.
+I settled into a spot, that faced upriver to the falls, just in front of a tiny waterfall of about four feet, that branched off of Horseshoe Falls.
+To the right was the hydro building and to the left was an abutment, for the old railroad bridge that once spanned the river.
 From the foreground, where you see the sandstone formations and small waterfall, you are led upriver where Rainbow Falls is seen flowing strongly, as is the outflow from the hydro-electric plant.
-Behind the falls is the old bridge, now closed, that was once the main road across the river that led to former center of industry and entertainment.
+Behind the falls is the old bridge, now closed, that was once the main road across the river, that led to the former center of industry and entertainment.

-I made a few exposures at different shutter speeds to give different looks to the water.
-I was looking for a long exposure to make the water look “silky” or “smokey” and I also didn’t want to freeze the place into 1/8000th of a second.
-I wanted to convey the sense of being there; standing at riverside hearing the water flow and crash over the waterfalls and rocks; feeling the cool breeze and mist from the falls on a hot day, and the awe of standing inside the “Grand Canyon of the Adirondacks”.
+I made a few exposures at different shutter speeds, to give different looks to the water.
+I was looking for a long exposure, to make the water look “silky” or “smokey” and I also didn’t want to freeze the place into 1/8000th of a second.
+I wanted to convey the sense of being there; standing at the riverside, hearing the water flow and crash over the waterfalls and rocks; feeling the cool breeze and mist from the falls on a hot day, and the awe of standing inside the “Grand Canyon of the Adirondacks”.
 This wasn’t about a book cover, it was about sharing the experience.